polkadot-developers/substrate-developer-hub.github.io/docs/contracts/introduction.md

 1. Store the Wasm contract on the blockchain.
 2. Instantiate a new account, with new storage, associated with that Wasm contract.

-This means that multiple contract instances can be initialized using the same Wasm code, reducing the amount of storage space needed by the Contract module on your blockchain.
+This means that multiple contract instances, with different constructor arguments, can be initialized using the same Wasm code, reducing the amount of storage space needed by the Contract module on your blockchain.

 ### Contract Calls